 Figure 3.
 X-ray diffraction patterns of the raw sepiolite, sep-PCH, raw palygorskite and pal-PCH.

 Figure 4 compiles the SEM images of montmorillonite and the PCH synthesized from this clay mineral.
-From Fig. 4a, it can be observed how the starting montmorillonite displays particles with lamellar structure, which appear generally associated in packages with a size between 20 and 30 µm approximately.
+From Fig. 4a, it can be observed how the starting montmorillonite displays particles with lamellar structure, which appears generally associated in packages with a size between 20 and 30 µm approximately.
 The isolated laminar particles display a length of about 10 µm along the b axis, although they are extremely thin along the c axis.
-In summary, montmorillonite sample is formed by plates whose morphology is strongly anisotropic as a consequence of pressure and temperature along the time as well as environmental effects.
+In summary, montmorillonite sample is formed by plates whose morphology is strongly anisotropic as a consequence of pressure and temperature along the time, as well as environmental effects.
 Fig. 4b shows a SEM image of PCH obtained from montmorillonite.
 The synthesis of this material causes a strong decrease of the particle size along the b axis, diminishing to an average length of 2 µm approximately.
 These small particles also appear associated in aggregates where the laminar particles are distributed randomly, forming extremely porous aggregates.

 In the case of saponite (Fig. 4c), this sample also shows a laminar morphology formed by small particles whose length along de b axis is smaller than 4 µm.
-These particles form agglomerates, which can have dimensions greater than 10 µm, are arranged in parallel in such a way the porosity is relatively low.
+These particles form agglomerates, which can have dimensions greater than 10 µm, and are arranged in parallel in such a way that the porosity is relatively low.
 In addition, the SEM image also displays that the laminar particles appear flattened and a low proportion of small fibers, which are related to the presence are shown in the figure of a low proportion of sepiolite fibers.
 PCH formed from the saponite (Fig. 4d) presents a high delamination while the sheets are extremely thin.
-These effect favour the rolling in themselves, especially in the edge of the sheets.
-In the upper right vertex of the PCH obtained from sepiolite, it can also be observed a strong reduction in particle size, obtaining particles with a size much smaller than 0.2 µm in some cases.
+These effects favour the rolling in themselves, especially in the edge of the sheets.
+In the upper right vertex of the PCH obtained from sepiolite, a strong reduction in particle size can also be observed, obtaining particles with a size much smaller than 0.2 µm in some cases.